- High Resistance Grounded System (HRG)

 What is high resistance grounding?

-When a ground fault occurs, ground-fault current will flow as in a solidly grounded system, but its magnitude is severely restricted (to a few Amperes, typically 10 or less) by a neutral-grounding resistor.
-This limited current has several advantages—it is sufficient to detect and locate ground faults; it will not cause escalating point-of-fault damage; it will not escalate to an arcing ground fault, and it limits touch potential (the voltage between equipment frame and earth) on portable or mobile loads to a safer level.
+When a ground fault occurs, ground-fault current will flow, similar to a solidly grounded system but with a magnitude severely restricted (typically 10 A or less) by the neutral-grounding resistor (NGR).
+This has several advantages—there is sufficient current to detect and locate ground faults; it will not cause escalating point-of-fault damage; it will not escalate to an arcing ground fault, it limits touch potential (the voltage between equipment frame and earth) to a safer level, and it allows continued operation until the system can be shut down in a controlled manner.

-It is important to note that the line-to-ground voltage of the unfaulted phases will increase during a ground fault, which increases the probability of a second ground fault.
-This requires a reliable insulation system not only line-to-ground but also line-to-line.
-Resistance grounding reduces the probability of a line-to-ground arc flash making systems safer, but it does not limit line-to-line arc-flash energy.
+It is important to note that the line-to-ground voltage of the unfaulted phases will increase during a ground fault, which increases the probability of a second ground fault—the faulted equipment should be repaired or replaced as soon as practicable.
+Resistance grounding reduces the probability of a line-to-ground arc flash, making systems safer, but it does not limit line-to-line current or arc-flash energy.